 Our MLIS program has been continuously accredited by ALA since 1976.
 This accreditation is important to you as a student as many library and information centers only hire graduates of ALA-accredited programs.

-Our flexible program options include both online and onsite degree completion (with no residency requirement).
+Our flexible program can be completed entirely online (with no residency requirement).
 Our online program is one of the longest-running online MLIS programs in the nation.

 MLIS Program Options at a Glance